IAtechnerds/Digital_borders/index.md

 <h3>Data cleaning and manipulation</h3>

   <ul>
-  <p align="justify"> <li type="disc">The following variables were cancelled from the original dataset: "Quarter", "Nationality", "Visa type group", "Visa type subgroup"</li> </p>
+  <li type="disc"> <p align="justify">The following variables were cancelled from the original dataset: "Quarter", "Nationality", "Visa type group", "Visa type subgroup" </p> </li>

- <p align="justify"> <li type="disc">For matters of uniformity and comfort, the variables names were changes to: ['Year', 'Nationality', 'Region', 'Visa type', 'Applicant type', 'Case outcome', 'Decisions']</li> </p>
+<li type="disc">  <p align="justify"> For matters of uniformity and comfort, the variables names were changes to: ['Year', 'Nationality', 'Region', 'Visa type', 'Applicant type', 'Case outcome', 'Decisions'] </p> </li>

-  <p align="justify"> <li type="disc">We only kept data regarding the case outcomes “Issued” and “Refused”.
-The original dataset contained values also for “Withdrawn” and “Lapsed” applications, which were not relevant to our analysis and that we thus were not considered.</li> </p>
+  <li type="disc"> <p align="justify"> We only kept data regarding the case outcomes “Issued” and “Refused”.
+The original dataset contained values also for “Withdrawn” and “Lapsed” applications, which were not relevant to our analysis and that we thus were not considered.</p> </li>

-  <p align="justify"> <li type="disc">We transformed the data type of the variables "Year" and “Decisions” into integers (they originally came as floats).</li> </p>
+ <li type="disc"> <p align="justify"> We transformed the data type of the variables "Year" and “Decisions” into integers (they originally came as floats). </p></li>
   </ul>

 <h2>Bibliography</h2>